Join Us Members Area

 As for conference content, after a welcome by Machiko Kanetake, Academic Director of the Asser Institute and Professor of International Law & Security Governance, University of Amsterdam, we are delighted that Judge Kimberly Prost (Judge of the International Criminal Court and Canadian Jurist) will give the conference keynote address.
 The ICC is increasingly in the news and, so we are very lucky to have secured the input of not one, but two, ICC judges during our conference.

 International Criminal Law: In light of unwarranted US Sanctions on the ICC, what scope for national courts and other mechanisms to step up in the fight against impunity for atrocity crimes?
-Ward Ferdinandusse the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou Executive Director of Yazda – a Yazidi-focused global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, Martin Hackett Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers, and Luke Vidal Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria/ISIS criminal case.
+Ward Ferdinandusse the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou Executive Director of Yazda – a Yazidi-focused global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq and Martin Hackett Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers; Luke Vidal Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria / ISIS criminal case.
 The panel to be moderated by James Onalaja Barrister, 187 Chambers.

-After the working part of the conference on Friday, there will be a gala dinner in the Botanica Restaurant at the Voco Hotel in the centre of The Hague – another great networking opportunity to meet new colleagues from across Europe and beyond.
+After the working part of the conference on Friday 19 September, there will be a drinks reception kindly hosted by The Netherlands Bar at Pulchri Studio (Lange Voorhout 15) before the gala dinner being held in the Botanica Restaurant at the Voco Hotel in the centre of The Hague – great networking opportunities to meet new colleagues from across Europe and beyond.

 The working part of the conference will continue on Saturday and is expected to conclude in the early afternoon.